 2 Beans

 Beans are not a singular food—they’re a category.
 While many are content with sticking to just a few varieties, there are dozens of kinds of beans that all have a unique taste and texture—not to mention a significant amount of protein.
-Lima, fava, black, pinto, kidney, cannellini, and garbanzo beans all contain between 12 to 15 grams of protein per cup, cooked.
+Lima, fava, black, pinto, chickpea, kidney, and cannellini beans all contain between 12 to 15 grams of protein per cup, cooked.
 While not called a bean, black-eyed peas are also high in protein, weighing in at 13 grams per cup.

 3 Tofu